Highfield |

-End-Point Assessment (EPA) is the way in which apprentices are assessed at the end of their programme.
-Previously, apprentices were continuously assessed throughout their learning.
-With EPA, apprentices now have their work and competence assessed at the end of their learning, against ‘apprenticeship standards’ established by groups of employers, educators and sector organisations known as ‘apprenticeship trailblazers’.
+It is the way in which apprentices are assessed at the end of their programme.
+Apprentices must have their work and competence assessed at the end of their learning, against ‘apprenticeship standards’ established by groups of employers, educators and sector organisations known as ‘apprenticeship trailblazers’.

 What an apprentice is assessed on is determined by something called the ‘assessment plan’.
 This is produced by the trailblazer group (the same group that defines what apprentices should learn).
 Assessment plans focus on the knowledge, skills and behaviours (or the ‘KSBs’) that an apprentice will have learned during their training.
 The KSBs can be evaluated by a variety of assessment activities including examinations, assignments, interviews or observations at work.
 The assessment plan for each apprenticeship standard makes it clear which methods need to be used during assessment.

-Before EPA, apprentices must complete their on-programme training.
+Before assessment, apprentices must complete their on-programme training.
 They must also complete all the mandatory aspects of the apprenticeship standard they are learning, as well as any other work specified that will be assessed.
 This second part is known as ‘gateway’.
-Once gateway has been achieved, the apprentice can be put forward for their EPA by their employer or training provider.
+Once gateway has been achieved, the apprentice can be put forward for their assessment by their employer or training provider.

-An independent end-point assessment organisation (EPAO) must be involved in the EPA of each apprentice, so that all apprentices following the same standard are assessed consistently.
+An independent assessment organisation must be involved in the assessment of each apprentice, so that all apprentices following the same standard are assessed consistently.

-The EPAO must be chosen by the employer and be an organisation that sits on the Register of End-Point Assessment Organisations that is approved to deliver EPA in the apprenticeship standard being taken by their apprentice.
+The assessment organisation must be chosen by the employer and be an organisation that sits on the Apprenticeship Provider and Assessment Register (APAR) that is approved to deliver assessments for the apprenticeship standard being taken by their apprentice.

-Unless stated otherwise by the assessment plan, employers cannot select an apprentice’s training organisation to be the EPAO.
+Unless stated otherwise by the assessment plan, employers cannot select an apprentice’s training organisation to be the assessment organisation.

-The cost of an end-point assessment will not usually exceed 20 percent of the funding band maximum.
-This does not, however, mean that end-point assessment must cost the full 20 percent.
+The cost of an assessment will not usually exceed 20 percent of the funding band maximum.
+This does not, however, mean that the assessment must cost the full 20 percent.

 https://www.highfieldassessment.com/epa-fees